rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 cd ..
 {{< /highlight >}}

-Next, implement a basic component for each file you created.
+Next, implement a basic React component for each file you created.
 For the App component in *src/components/App/index.js*, it could look like the following:

 {{< highlight javascript >}}
 import React from 'react';